AksyonTV: History

 Since October 2015, AksyonTV dropped its simulcast of the PBA games after the move of the Filsports Basketball Association from PTV as part of PTV-4 reorganization and the taped airing of the PCBL and other PSL games on the same network every weeknights and weekends.

-On January 2016, AksyonTV further improved its sports programming, starting the year with the return of the PBA D-League on Sports5 and being the second home of the UFC (including The Ultimate Fighter) and the PGA tour after its parent network TV5 and satellite channel Hyper.
+In January 2016, AksyonTV further improved its sports programming, starting the year with the return of the PBA D-League on Sports5 and being the second home of the UFC (including The Ultimate Fighter) and the PGA tour after its parent network TV5 and satellite channel Hyper.

 By December 19, 2016, AksyonTV moved from Cignal Channel 1 to Channel 6.

-In 2017, as Chot Reyes become President and CEO of TV5 Network Inc., AksyonTV began to shift as a complement sister station of TV5, as the network started airing reruns of American series that air or aired on the station, including Arrow and Supernatural, as well as Movie Max 5 block and home shopping in lieu of live sports programming.
+In 2017, as Chot Reyes become president and CEO of TV5 Network Inc., AksyonTV began to shift as a complement sister station of TV5, as the network started airing reruns of American series that air or aired on the station, including Arrow and Supernatural, as well as Movie Max 5 block and home shopping in lieu of live sports programming.
 In December of the same year, the channel also added classic TV5 local programming.
 The network also expanded its broadcast hours till 1:00 am on selected days.
 The practice being similar to rival GMA News TV was also heavily criticized by viewers, putting news programs and coverage on-hold for these kind of programming.
 As a complement, Cignal, a sister company of TV5, launched its 24-hour satellite news channel, One News which combines news content of the media companies owned by MediaQuest, including News5 on May 28, 2018.

 On November 30, 2018, the channel was teased to rebrand as 5 Plus (now One Sports as of 2020).
 The network's programming is primarily sports, with additional coverage from ESPN5, along with sports-related content which will target millennials.
 5 Plus also competes with rival S+A (inactive since May 5, 2020 due to issue on ABS-CBN's broadcast franchise), which carries the same format.
 Selected Radyo5 simulcast programs later moved to a new stand-alone satellite channel One PH, at the satellite service, Cignal.
 Public service program Buhay OFW and home shopping block EZ Shop are the only non-sports programs from AksyonTV to be carried to 5 Plus (both of which were eventually cancelled by Q2 2019).
 The channel cease its broadcast on January 13, 2019.